Benefits of Leverage

 Video Transcript

-It costs $100 to build this project.
-That is the cap X that’s going to be spent and the project will last exactly one year and at the end of the year we can sell that project and all of the benefit it has generated for $109.
-So there’s a $9 baked in profit, and let’s say that that project has been funded with an unlevered capital structure.
-It’s been funded with no debt, so it’s been funded with zero debt and $100 in equity.
-So on exit one year from now, when we sell that project, we receive a profit of $9 right?
-109 minus 100 that was invested and we didn’t borrow any money and so how would we calculate the return on equity for that?
-We would look to the $9 profit as the numerator and the denominator, what do we divide it by?
-The total amount of equity that was invested,100.
+Let’s say we fund the project with an unlevered capital structure.
+That’s zero debt and $100 in equity.
+So on exit one year from now, when we sell that project, we receive a profit of $9.
+That is $109 minus the invested $100, and we didn’t borrow any money.
+So how would we calculate the return on equity?
+We would look to the $9 profit as the numerator.
+And what would be the denominator?
+What do we divide it by?
+The total amount of equity invested: $100.

 Share This Resource